 The College of Medical and Dental Sciences at the University of Birmingham is a major international centre for research and education in medicine, biomedical sciences, dentistry, nursing and pharmacy.

 Bringing together healthcare-related research and education, the College consists of the following five schools: Cancer Sciences, Clinical and Experimental Medicine, Dentistry, Health and Population Sciences, and Immunity and Infection

-The principal base of the College lies immediately between the main campus of the University and the new Queen Elizabeth Hospital, University Hospitals Birmingham NHS Foundation Trust with a number of other key buildings both on and off campus.
-Other key NHS Trust buildings are also on the same campus including Birmingham Women’s Hospital and The Barberry (Psychiatric) Hospital.
+The principal base of the College lies immediately between the main University campus and the new Queen Elizabeth Hospital, University Hospitals Birmingham NHS Foundation Trust with a number of other key buildings both on and off campus.
+Other key NHS Trust partners are also on the same campus including Birmingham Women’s Hospital and the Barberry (Psychiatric) Hospital.

 We are the largest of the five University Colleges with over 1,400 members of staff.

-The College is at the forefront of medical, pharmacy, health and dentistry research.
+The College is at the forefront of medical, dental and health research.
 We deliver world leading research activities to develop and nurture excellence in basic and clinical science, and to ultimately improve human health.

 With over 900 researchers and in excess of £60M research funding per year, it represents a major international centre for biomedical research.